yangliuy/HybridNCM/hybrid_ranking/README.md

 We can not open source the Twitter/ Foursqure data used in our CIKM 2019 paper since it is an internal data set in Microsoft Research.
 To demo how to train and test the hybrid rankin module, we provide demo data generated based on the [Ubuntu Dialog Corpus](https://arxiv.org/abs/1506.08909) data in the folder HybridNCM/demo_data.
 You can easily adapt these instructions to other data sets in your lab or company.

-* Step 1: Download and prepare the input data for the hybrid ranking module. you can download the Ubuntu Dialog Corpus(UDC) demo data from
+* Step 1: Download and prepare the input data for the hybrid ranking module. you can download the Ubuntu Dialog Corpus(UDC) demo data from [Google Drive folder](https://drive.google.com/drive/folders/14kp-q1nre-mKjO4ExfXAVyhuGK3woxsq?usp=sharing).
-[the Google Drive folder](https://drive.google.com/drive/u/0/folders/14kp-q1nre-mKjO4ExfXAVyhuGK3woxsq).
 This folder contains the processed context/response/facts for the train/dev/test data generated from the UDC data sets to train the Seq2Seq and Seq2Seq-Fact models.
 It also contains the generated responses and retrieved responses for the train/dev/test data, which can be input of the hybrid ranking module.

 * Step 2: Mix the retrieved responses and generated responses for the same dialog context.
 Compute the distant supervision scores for response candidates like BLUE-1, BLEU-2 or ROUGE-L. The script hybrid_ranking/matchzoo/conqa/transfer_to_mz_format_hncm_hybrid_ranking.py will help you do these steps.